esborisova/LangDetec/README.md

 # :speaking_head: LangDetec

-Pipeline for training an ML classification model for document language detection.
+Pipeline for training an ML classification model for language detection of a document.

 # Dataset

-European Parliament Proceedings Parallel Corpus (EPPPC) 1996-2011 (Koehn 2005).
+European Parliament Proceedings Parallel Corpus 1996-2011 (Koehn 2005).

 The data corpus can be downloaded [here](https://www.statmt.org/europarl/).